The best payment gateways make it simple and easy to take and process credit and debit card payments online.

 PayPal is normally associated with online marketplace eBay, but it’s worth noting that since 2020, it ceased to be eBay’s main payment option (as the company switched to Adyen – although PayPal is still offered as an optional payment service).
 In a statement made last year, eBay said it made the move to offer customers more competitive prices.

-Pricing is competitive, with card processing charged at 2.9% per transaction, with no monthly fees, making it ideal for lower-volume merchants.
+Pricing is competitive, with card processing charged at 2.9% per transaction, with no monthly fees, making it ideal for new and small businesses.

 Stripe is yet another powerful payment platform designed for internet businesses, with the company claiming to handle billions of dollars worth of transactions annually.
 The main difference between this service and many others is that it isn’t an out-of-the-box solution.
 Instead, you’re provided with a range of flexible tools to customize your own payment processes.